Huotes/CommitMaker/README.md

 Chuck Norris is actually the front man for Apple.
 He let's Steve Jobs run the show when he's on a mission.
 Chuck Norris is always on a mission.

 All browsers support the hex definitions #chuck and #norris for the colors black and blue.

+Chuck Norris' testicles do not produce sperm.
+They produce tiny white ninjas that recognize only one mission: seek and destroy.